imjaroiswebdev/jiraissue-cli/README.md

-      --csv string              CSV file path for bulk Jira issues creation (e.g., ./jira_issues.csv) --debug                   Enable debug of API calls -d, --description string      Description of the issue -e, --epic string             Epic Key (e.g., PROJ-2948) --fixversion string       Fix version name for the issue -h, --help                    help for jiraissue
+      --csv string              CSV file path for bulk Jira issues creation (e.g., ./jira_issues.csv) --debug                   Enable debug of API calls -d, --description string      Description of the issue --dry-run                 Dry run mode, no issue will be created, but the payload will be printed -e, --epic string             Epic Key (e.g., PROJ-2948) --fixversion string       Fix version name for the issue -h, --help                    help for jiraissue